 I don’t usually pay much attention to stock levels as they are not a leading indicator of price trends.
 However, as the mining shortfall hits the refined market, it makes sense to take a look at the availability of zinc stocks.

 LME zinc stocks currently stand just below 400,000 mt, much lower than the 1.2 million mt reported in 2013.
 In addition, it has been reported that more than 100,000 mt of exchange stocks were cancelled over the past two weeks.
 That leaves a remaining open tonnage of around 200,000 mt, the lowest since December 2008.
-Another sign that tightness in the raw materials market is feeding through into the refined metal part of the supply chain.
+As another Retuers article puts it, “another sign that tightness in the raw materials market is feeding through into the refined metal part of the supply chain.”